solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_00-2_Connect_Query_Azure_CLI.md

 ### Insert data into the products table

-In this section, we'll use the `az postgres flexible-server execute` command to insert data into the `products` table with a SQL file containing the `INSERT` statements.
+In this section, we will use the `az postgres flexible-server execute` command to insert data into the `products` table with a SQL file containing the `INSERT` statements.

 1. In a text editor, create and save the `products.sql` file with the following contents: